-Justice: NSA may have to wind down bulk collection this week
+Justice: NSA bulk collection may have to stop this week

 Washington — The Justice Department warned lawmakers that the National Security Agency will have to wind down its bulk collection of Americans’ phone records by the end of the week if Congress fails to reauthorize the Patriot Act.

 Faced with the expiration of the law on June 1 and uncertainty on Capitol Hill, the department circulated a memo on Wednesday that described the powers that will lapse and the actions NSA will have to take in advance to avoid legal challenges.

 Congress must deal with the law’s fate before lawmakers leave town for the weeklong Memorial Day recess.
 The issue has divided Republicans and Democrats, cutting across party lines and pitting civil libertarians concerned about privacy against more hawkish lawmakers fearful about losing tools to combat terrorism.

 “After May 22, 2015, the National Security Agency will need to begin taking steps to wind down the bulk telephone metadata program in anticipation of a possible sunset in order to ensure that it does not engage in any unauthorized collection or use of the metadata,” the Justice Department said.

 Last week, the House backed the USA Freedom Act, which would replace bulk collection with a system to search the data held by telephone companies on a case-by-case basis.
 The vote was 338-88, and House Republican and Democratic leaders have insisted on their bill.

 But Senate Majority Leader Mitch McConnell, R-Ky., and several other top Republicans prefer to simply reauthorize the post-Sept.
 11 law.
 McConnell has agreed to allow a vote on the House bill, but has indicated that there may not be enough votes to pass it in the Senate.